Aldo Llambi

 Aldo Llambi (born 6 June 1996) is an Albanian professional footballer who plays as a midfielder for Austrian club Raiffeisen Gratkorn.

 Club career

 Early career

 Llambi started his youth career at Flamurtari Vlorë in September 2011.
 On 12 February 2014 he was loaned out to Teuta Durrës for a half season.

 Following his return to Flamurtari Vlorë he made the first team debut under coach Ernest Gjoka on 1 October 2014 in the 2014–15 Albanian Cup match against Kamza coming on as a substitute in the 68th minute in place of Gezim Krasniqi.

 Sopoti Librazhd

-He made it his debut with Sopoti on 16 September 2015 in an 2015–16 Albanian Cup match against Butrinti Sarandë playing the full 90-minutes match in a 5–0 victory.
+He made it his debut with Sopoti on 16 September 2015 in a 2015–16 Albanian Cup match against Butrinti Sarandë playing the full 90-minutes match in a 5–0 victory.

 International career

 Llambi was called up to the Albania national under-19 football team by coach Foto Strakosha for the friendly match against Italy U-19 on 14 May 2014.